-Newly funded research by Samantha Anthony aims to promote equitable access to living donor kidney transplantation for Chinese CanadiansCategories: Faculty in the News, Samantha Anthony
+Newly funded research by Samantha Anthony aims to promote equitable access to living donor kidney transplantation for Chinese CanadiansCategories: Faculty, Samantha Anthony

 Assistant Professor (status only) Dr. Samantha Anthony (SickKids) & Dr. Istvan Mucsi (UHN) received funding through the the Kidney Foundation of Canada – Allied Health Kidney Research Grant competition for research that aims to increase equitable access to living donor kidney transplantation among Chinese Canadians.

 Ethnocultural inequities in access to living donor kidney transplantation (LDKT) have been described both globally and within the Canadian context.
 Chinese Canadians are the largest visible minority population in Canada with an increased risk of end-stage kidney disease (ESKD) but have markedly reduced access to LDKT compared to Caucasians.
 However, potentially modifiable barriers to LDKT are largely unknown in this population.
 This major knowledge gap prevents the development of an effective, culturally-tailored strategy to increase LDKT in this population.
 Therefore, we aim to conduct the first empirical examination of ethnocultural perceptions and barriers to LDKT among Chinese Canadians, as well as explore the education needs and strategies of these communities to facilitate LDKT.